 I was inspired to read more about William the Conqueror, after attending an event at the Chalke Valley History Festival (2014).
 Apparently after the Norman invasion, which followed the Battle of Hastings in 1066, he attempted to integrate with the English but the natives simply refused to act like a conquered people.
 So, he decided to get tough.
 Really tough.
 Constant rebellions in Mercia and Northumbria caused William to adopt tactics so merciless that the period, known as the ‘harrying of the north’, is infamous.
 So great was his wrath that men, women and children were slaughtered in their thousands and the devastation to the land was alleged to have been so great that it caused a famine, which lasted for nearly a decade.
 He began to ruthlessly subjugate the English people and replace the native hierarchy with his own.
-The Anglo-Saxon Chronicle went as far as to say that William I ‘left nothing to the English but their eyes to weep with’.
+One historian went so far as to say that William I was so cruel to the English that men, women and children were left nothing but their eyes to weep with.

 Forest Laws of Venision and Vert